2.1. Tensors, Shapes, and DTypes

 For example, a common bug in numerical code is accidentally mixing a vector and a matrix with the wrong axis order or layout.
 In PyTorch you often discover that after a runtime error; in TorchLean the type forces the mismatch to be visible up front.

-If you want a small file that you can run immediately and that only exercises the tensor layer, start here:
+If you want a small file that you can run immediately and stay focused on tensors, start here:

 It demonstrates: